hseifeddine/dashviz-mean/README.md

 It contains a list of preconfigured dashboards accessible to the user after login.
 The user can add dashboards to his favorites and can check his history (the last visited dashboards).
 A dashboard contains a list of views.
 A view can be a form, a data table, or a 2D charts (Line chart, bar chart, or a pie chart).

+To be able to run this application on your local machine proceed as follows:
+    - from the dataset directory run the following commands to import the data into a local instance of MongoDB: a - mongoimport -d dashviz -c censuses --type csv --file censuses.csv --headerline b - mongoimport -d dashviz -c earthquakes --type csv --file earthquakes.csv --headerline c - mongoimport -d dashviz -c stocks --type csv --file stocks.csv --headerline d - mongoimport -d dashviz -c donors --type csv --file donors.csv --headerline
+    - from the root directory run npm install
+    - from the root directory run node server
+    - the application should be accessible at port 8080